STEP-BY-STEP

 - A commissary

-If you run a permitted Cottage Food Operation and want to sell the food you make from a cart, you may be eligible to store your cart at home.
+If you run a permitted Cottage Food Operation and want to sell the food you make as a licensed CFO from a cart, you may be eligible to store your cart at home.

-Note: Prepacked non-hazardous foods and some whole uncooked fruits and vegetables do not need a health permit if vendors occupy an area of 25 square feet or smaller.
-They will still require a permit for their location on the sidewalk.
+Note: Prepacked non-hazardous foods and whole uncooked fruits and vegetables do not need a health permit if vendors occupy an area of 25 square feet or smaller.
+However, they still need to register with the Department of Public Health, complete an exemption form, and still require a permit for their location on the sidewalk.

 Apply for a Compact Mobile Food Operation health permit